btmxh/nrs/exts/DAH_factors.md

 ## Combine factors

-If the DAH_overall_score is enabled, the combine factors for all factor scores and subscores are as follows:
+The combine factors for all factor scores and subscores are as follows:

 Subscores:
 * E: 0.6